Mount filesystems

 Memory allocation for a client is predefined.
 To change the memory allocation, contact the Customer Success Team.

-in the above table can be remounted (using mount -o remount
+can be modified using the mount -o remount

 Set mount option default values